oroinc/documentation/book/scale_nodes.rst

 6. There are two abstract services used in the Oro Platform that are responsible for the cache saving.
-   *oro.file_cache.abstract*: should be used to cache the data private for each node in a web farm *oro.cache.abstract*: should be used to cache data the data to be shared between the nodes.
+   *oro.file_cache.abstract*: should be used to cache the data private for each node in a web farm *oro.cache.abstract*: should be used to cache the data to be shared between the nodes.

    In our case the oro.cache.abstract* is applicable.